IELTS Syllabus 2026: Check Exam Pattern, Topics, and Tips

 Task 1

-Academic: Describe, summarize, or explain the information given in a graph, table, chart, or diagram in 150 words.
+Academic: Describe, summarise, or explain the information given in a graph, table, chart, or diagram in 150 words.

 General Training: Write a letter requesting information or explaining a given situation.